-The Shark ION Robot Vacuum has two side brushes that direct debris from the outer edges of the vacuum's path toward its main brushroll.
+This vacuum has two single-arm side brushes that direct debris from the outer edges of the vacuum's path toward its main brushroll.

-The Shark ION Robot has good performance on bare floors.
+Performance on bare floors is excellent.
 It clears bulky and small debris, like cereal or rice, without difficulty.
-However, it has a very hard time dealing with pet hair on this surface type.

-The Shark ION Robot performs badly on low-pile carpet.
-Pet hair can get stuck in its brushroll rather than being sucked into its dustbin, and it picks up very little in the way of fine material like baking soda.
-However, it's reasonably effective in dealing with larger debris like sand.
+This vacuum performs poorly on low-pile carpet.
+It picks up very little in the way of fine material like baking soda, though it's reasonably effective in dealing with larger debris like sand.